Mowje/node-sodium/docs/pwhash-low-level-api.md

   * `Number opsLimit` - the threshold of scrypt iterations.
 Positive integer number.
 Optional.
 Defaults to crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_INTERACTIVE
   * `Number r` - the r parameter of the scrypt function.
 Positive integer number.
 Optional.
 Defaults to r = 8
   * `Number p` - the p parameter of the scrypt function.
 Positive integer number.
 Optional.
 Defaults to p = 1
-  * `Number resultKeyLength` - the result key length.
+  * `Number keyLength` - the result key length.
 Positive integer number.
 Optional.
 Defaults to 32 bytes

 Returns: